Virginia’s Reproductive Freedom Amendment

 Key forms of oppression:

-• Limited access to inclusive reproductive healthcare providers who understand LGBTQ+ needs
+• Limited access to inclusive reproductive healthcare providers who understand LGBTQIA+ needs

 • Discrimination in fertility treatment, adoption, and surrogacy access for same-sex couples

-• Lack of comprehensive sex education that includes LGBTQ+ identities and experiences
+• Lack of comprehensive sex education that includes LGBTQIA+ identities and experiences

 • Exclusion from family planning programs designed primarily for heterosexual couples

-• Intersection of anti-abortion and anti-LGBTQ+ legislation targeting bodily autonomy
+• Intersection of anti-abortion and anti-LGBTQIA+ legislation targeting bodily autonomy

 Source: Human Rights Campaign

-• Undocumented and immigrant individuals face unique barriers including fear of deportation, language barriers, and exclusion from federal programs, with policy changes further restricting healthcare access.
+• Undocumented and immigrant individuals face unique barriers including fear of deportation, language barriers, and historical exclusion from federal programs, with policy changes further restricting healthcare access.
+Half of undocumented immigrant adults and nearly one in five lawfully present immigrant adults remain uninsured, compared to 8% of U.S.-born citizens.

 Key forms of oppression: